Carmel-Ab1/TeleChuck_bot/README.md

 A telegram bot that tells Chuck Norris Jokes.

 ## How to use TeleChuck_bot?
 To use TeleChuck_bot you can simply DM it or add it to groups.
-You may find it on this link: https://t.me/TeleChuck_bot.
+You may find it [here](https://t.me/TeleChuck_bot).

 ## What can TeleChuck_bot do?
-TeleChuck_bot can tell Chuck Norris jokes provided by the list: https://parade.com/968666/parade/chuck-norris-jokes/.
+TeleChuck_bot can tell Chuck Norris jokes provided by the [list](https://parade.com/968666/parade/chuck-norris-jokes/).

 To interact with TeleChuck_bot you can send it the following commands: